Ski, Norway: Geology

 Ski, as most of Follo, lies on ancient rock foundations.
 Throughout the local area from east to west there is a moraine left from the Ice age.

 Sports

 There are numerous sports clubs in Ski municipality, covering a wide range of sports.
 Most are junior or amateur sports clubs.
 The best known sports team is the football team Follo FK, which is based in Ski town.
 Follo FK is a joint effort by a number of local sports clubs in the Follo district, in order to be able to field a national-level football team.
 Follo FK currently (2016) plays in the 2nd division of the national football league, having played both in the 1st division and in the 3rd division previously, and have played in the national cup finals twice.

+The local handball team Follo HK has played in the top division of both the women's and men's side.